You’ve read a few posts and articles from people who say they’ve lost weight by eating once a day.

 Eating most of your calories later in the day won’t put the brakes on fat loss, as was once believed .
 Nor does eating little and often speed up your metabolism, increase fat burning, suppress your appetite or help you lose weight more quickly [2, 3, 4].

-However, there are some caveats.
+However, there are some downsides to consider.

 For one, not eating all day can leave you feeling like crap.
 I can usually make it through until the early afternoon without eating.
 After that, I start to get hungry, tired and irritable.
 For me, the idea of fasting until the evening isn’t a pleasant one.